OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 training data is available for physically distant areas e.g. mountains (hence censored);
 - Predictions produced in this example come with relatively high errors, so the predictions should be used with care;

+## Acknowledgments

+This project has received funding from the European Union's Horizon 2020 Research and innovation programme under [grant agreement No 874850](https://cordis.europa.eu/project/id/874850).